KTTorch/KTTorch/README.md

-# dkl
+# KTTorch
-DKL is a library to provide Kotlin syntactical sugar around DJL APIs, among other things
+KTTorch is a library inspired by (no offiliation with) PyTorch to provide Kotlin APIs for deep learning